mrismanaziz/Reforestation/README.md

-## How do locomotives know where they're going?
-Lots of training
+## I made a belt out of watches once...
+It was a waist of time.